Skip to content

 • User-added remote MCP endpoints

 OpenMed does not assume every task belongs on the same remote boundary.
-General agent reasoning uses the configured model provider, while extraction, PII, de-identification, terminology, HCC, and RAF paths can run on dedicated protected medical-service endpoints.
+General agent reasoning uses the configured model provider, while extraction, PII, de-identification, terminology, HCC, and RAF paths can run on dedicated protected medical-service planes.
 This split is designed to improve control, throughput, and cost efficiency for sensitive or high-volume clinical processing.
 The actual privacy and compliance posture still depends on where those services are hosted and governed.

 Approval And Review Model